Twenty Twenty-Four

 pumping like I had never seen them before .
 We made several nice

-walks through the west coast bush, and dodged the rain which,
+walks through the west coast bush, and dodged the rain.
+At our stay

 at the Hokitika Holiday Park, our neighbor was growing a crop of